-Date Action July - August Services develop initial capital bids within Departmental Management Teams August - September Bids submitted to Corporate Finance for review and assessment of available resources; September - November (Officer) Capital Strategy Group review, score and prioritise proposals using the Priority Scoring Matrix (PSM); November Corporate Leadership Team consider the proposals and agree a draft capital programme December Corporate Finance finalise the draft capital programme and identify all revenue implications January - February Cabinet considers and recommends the final capital programme to Full Council February Full Council approves capital programme
+Date Action July - August Services develop initial capital bids within Departmental Management Teams.
+August - September Bids submitted to Corporate Finance for review and assessment of available resources.
+September - November (Officer) Capital Strategy Group review, score and prioritise proposals using the Priority Scoring Matrix (PSM).
+November Executive Team considers the proposals and agrees a draft capital programme.
+December Corporate Finance finalise the draft capital programme and identify all revenue implications.
+January - February Cabinet considers and recommends the final capital programme to Council.
+February Council approves the capital programme.

-2.5.
+2.4.
 Invest to save capital proposals

-Service Departments are encouraged to considered innovation in service provision that can drive efficiency and deliver cashable savings.
+Service Departments are encouraged to consider innovation in service provision that can drive efficiency and deliver cashable savings.
 These are often referred to as invest to save projects.
 Invest to save bids will be considered on the same basis as other capital proposals, and need to demonstrate what savings and benefits will be achieved as a result of the proposed initiative.
 However, because the benefits of these schemes should outweigh the costs, there is a greater likelihood of these projects being prioritised and included in the capital programme.

-2.6.
+2.5.
 Loans to External Bodies or Organisations